How do I add new user accounts with SSH access to my Amazon EC2 Linux instance?

 Create a key pair for the new user account

 - Create a key pair, or use an existing one, for the new user.

-- If you create your own key pair using a third-party tool, be sure that your key matches the guidelines at Importing your own public key to Amazon EC2.
+- If you create your own key pair using a third-party tool, then be sure that your key matches the guidelines.
+For more information, see the To import the public key section in Create a key pair using a third-party tool and import the public key to Amazon EC2.